hgandhi2411/Vehicle_to_grid/README.md

 #when done
 deactivate
 ```
+### Set-up without virtual environment

+To install normally, just run `pip install -e .` from the
+root directory.

 ### Running Tests
-To run tests with coverage: `pytest --cov=v2g`
+To run tests with coverage run `pytest --cov=v2g` from the root directory.

 ### Running optimzer
-Run `v2g-optimize` in any directory after installing
+Run `v2g-optimize` in any directory after installing to use the optimzer.